An Introvert Living In An Extroverted World.

 4. Applying and interviewing for jobs

-As an introvert, I have the hardest time applying to jobs that either require me to submit a video, be interviewed with a panel, or interview with no preparation with trick and detailed questions (I am a very literal / black-and-white thinker).
+As an introvert, I have the hardest time applying to jobs that either require me to submit a video, be interviewed with a panel or interview with no preparation with trick and detailed questions (I am a very literal/black-and-white thinker).

 Introverts with the same traits as me often have a difficult time being put on the spot or going on video.
 It can take a lot of preparation and takes a lot of energy away when it could be best spent somewhere else such as doing an awesome job and the actual work they are applying to do.

-I'm the kind of introvert that needs the space to take something away, think it through when the inspiration strikes, and then come back with a completed proposal and submit it without having to do a presentation to a group or even one person.
+I'm the kind of introvert who needs the space to take something away, think it through when the inspiration strikes, and then come back with a completed proposal and submit it without having to do a presentation to a group or even one person.

 5. Keeping up with the quickly changing trends and news and needing to post it all publicly

-But often introverts, especially shy, neurodiverse ones or people who have experienced trauma are not as vocal or comfortable being so open or feel the need to "show off" all they're doing.
-Introverts care just as much (sometimes maybe more) about everything that is going on but they aren't so keen to share their opinions in a public forum.
+But often introverts, especially shy, neurodiverse ones or people who have experienced trauma, are not as vocal or comfortable being so open or feel the need to "show off" all they're doing.
+Introverts care just as much (sometimes maybe more) about everything that is going on, but they aren't so keen to share their opinions in a public forum.

 This is a difficult trait to talk about and one that I almost didn't put in this blog.
 But one that I'm sure many introverts can understand and may appreciate knowing there are others who think like them.

-All of these traits are necessary for society but they don't all have to come from the same people.
+All of these traits are necessary for society, but they don't all have to come from the same people.
 We have moved into a world where we expect everyone to have all of those traits.
 We expect people to make decisions quickly but also be reflective and detail-oriented, we expect people to be great listeners and speakers at the same time, we expect people to be both expressive and introspective.
 But not everyone has the natural ability to accomplish all of those things.

-Introverts, like me, get there, just not as quickly as extroverts.
+Introverts like me get there, just not as quickly as extroverts.

 Once again, there is a lot of mix of traits between introverts and extroverts and many other factors such as mental health, trauma, disability and neurodiversity, cultural expectations and teachings, and so much more that plays into these things.

 This was not a blog to say that all introverts experience these same struggles and all extroverts are the opposite.
-To learn more about where you fall on the spectrum I highly recommend taking an assessment.
+To learn more about where you fall on the spectrum, I highly recommend taking an assessment.

 Do you know where you fall on the spectrum?
-Send an email to [email protected] to let me know!
+Send an email to hello@skecreativemedia.com to let me know!